Xilmi/Rotp-Fusion/README.md

 - New Mass Transport Auto-refill Set independently for each colony.
   - Replace the previous global system.
   - Option to initialyze at the panel opening to "On", "Off", or No changes.
-  - Auto-refill colony are set by Ctrl-Click the slider.
+  - Auto-refill colony are set by Ctrl-Click on the slider.
   - Auto-refill colony sliders are shown in a different color.
 - Cleaned TODO comments